hubroedu/semantic-react/README.md

 The aim of this project is to make the components as intuitive as possible, so only the exeptions will be specifically mentioned.
 Most components work the same way, and if they don't, open an issue!

-Refer to [Semantic UI docs](http://semantic-ui.com/) for a complete reference to everything.
+Refer to [Semantic UI docs](http://semantic-ui.com/) for a complete reference to all variations of components.